Calvin-L/caluhash/README.md

 server, you might want to generate a random hash function to prevent [hash collision DoS attacks](https://en.wikipedia.org/wiki/Collision_attack#Usage_in_DoS_attacks).

+Note that this library implements the "almost universal" rolling hash scheme.
+It is fast and high-quality in practice, but doesn't offer the strongest guarantees of a "true" universal hash function generator.

 ## How to use this library

 ```c++